What Happens if Probate Is Started But Not Finished in Arizona?

 At the end of the day, the property of the deceased has to go somewhere.
 If there is not a will that designates where that property should go, then the court will decide.

 The probate process without a will can include a lot of arguing amongst family members.
 A Living Trust can drastically decrease the stress of this difficult time and most likely eliminate the probate process all together.
+For complex estates or family dynamics a Dynasty Trust may even be more appropriate.

 What Happens if You Don't Finish Your Probate?